loulai/aboutme/README.md

-About me
+About Me
 ===

-Hi, I'm Lou.
+Hi, my name is Lou.

-I'm a freshman studying [Computer Science] and [Business] at New York University.
+I'm an undergraduate student studying Computer Science and Business at New York University.

-I'm most familliar with Ruby and its MVC, Rails.
+I am most familliar with Ruby and its MVC, Rails.
 I've also worked with JavaScript and am studying Java & Python.

 New technology, iOS development and e-commerce particularly interest me.